Control of tunneling in an atomtronic switching device

-While for classical systems integrability is well-known to prevent chaotic behavior, the relationship at the quantum level remains mysterious \cite{cm11,l13}.
-One route to characterize the degree of chaoticity in a quantum system is through studies of energy level spacing distributions \cite{lyar16}.
-Integrable systems necessarily have Poissonian distributions \cite{bt77}, while non-integrable systems generally observe the Wigner surmise \cite{w} following the Gaussian Orthogonal Ensemble, or similar \cite{d62,pzbmm93}.
-In transitioning from integrable to non-integrable regimes it is useful to adopt the Brody distribution \cite{b73} which interpolates between these extremes.
+In the case when $U_{13}=U_0$, the Hamiltonian (\ref{hintless}) is integrable\cite{ytfl17}.
+In this limit there exists an additional conserved operator besides the Hamiltonian and the total particle number, such that the number of independent conserved operators is equal to the number of degrees of freedom.
+While for classical systems integrability is well-known to prohibit chaotic behavior, the consequences for quantum system are less understood \cite{cm11,l13}.
+Notwithstanding, it is recognised that quantum integrability has far reaching impacts.
+One route to characterize the degree of chaoticity in a quantum system is through energy level spacing distributions \cite{lyar16}.
+Integrable systems tend to display Poissonian distributions \cite{bt77}, while non-integrable systems generally observe the Wigner surmise \cite{w} following the Gaussian Orthogonal Ensemble, or similar \cite{d62,pzbmm93}.
+Another impact of quantum integrability is the absence of thermalisation, observed in a quantum version of Newton's cradle \cite{weiss} and similar systems \cite{lea}.
+Here we will demonstrate how integrability, and the breaking of it, can be utilised to investigate tunneling dynamics.
+This work contrasts the above mentioned studies in that it applies to a system with very low number of degrees of freedom.

-In the results presented below it will be seen that there exist regimes in which the integrability of the system is strongly broken, yet the chaoticity as predicted by the Brody distribution remains low.
-In these regimes it will also be seen that it is often the case that the system can be manipulated, by application of an external field, with remarkable control.
-The result can be understood through restriction to a two-well subsystem which mimics an integrable system, even though the entire three-well system is not integrable.

-{\it The model} -- We begin with a Hamiltonian for a triple-well system introduced in \cite{lps10} for quantum tunneling in dipolar systems.
-It was subsequently established to be a member of an integrable family of multi-well tunneling models \cite{ytfl17}: